 Updated AP History Rubrics

 The updated rubrics for the AP history free-response questions are now available (.pdf/340.46KB).
-Annotated sample essays scored with these rubrics will be available in late August.
+Annotated sample essays scored with these rubrics are available on the AP European History exam page.

 2017-18 AP History Updates

 Updates to the AP history courses and exams will take effect in the 2017-18 school year and are reflected in the updated course and exam description available below.
 These changes do not require teachers to resubmit their syllabi to the AP Course Audit or attend professional development.

 AP European History is designed to be the equivalent of a two-semester introductory college or university European history course.
 In AP European History students investigate significant events, individuals, developments, and processes in four historical periods from approximately 1450 to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing historical evidence; contextualization; comparison; causation; change and continuity over time; and argument development.
 The course also provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places: interaction of Europe and the world; poverty and prosperity; objective knowledge and subjective visions; states and other institutions of power; individual and society; and national and European identity.

 School and district administrators: Considering AP European History for your school or district?
 Download the course framework (.pdf/2.04MB), for an overview of the course and exam.
 You can also download a practice exam (.pdf/1.61MB).